LabOnoM/LabOnoM.github.io/_posts/2025-05-30-about-our-logo.md

 ---
-title: More Than a Logo - The Story, Spirit, and Science Behind BSGOU's New Emblem
+title: “More Than a Logo: The Story, Spirit, and Science Behind BSGOU's New Emblem”
 tags: BSGOU
 license: true
 aside: